-# Code agents observability
+# Code Agents Intelligence

-If you are building and monitoring your own AI applications — AI agents, chatbots, LLM-based applications — see [Getting started with AI observability](https://coralogix.com/docs/user-guides/ai/getting_started/index.md) and the [Application Catalog](https://coralogix.com/docs/user-guides/ai/app_catalog/index.md) instead.
+If you are building and monitoring your own AI applications — AI agents, chatbots, LLM-based applications — see [Getting started with AI Observability](https://coralogix.com/docs/user-guides/ai/getting_started/index.md) and the [Application Catalog](https://coralogix.com/docs/user-guides/ai/app_catalog/index.md) instead.

 ## What you need